 August 14, 2018 by Katie Berg

 Competitors are moving faster than ever and new ones are popping up like weeds.
-If you manage a competitive intelligence program, you know this pain all too well.

-We’ll provide in-depth advice, examples, and share best practices from industry leaders (and market share killers).
-To get you started, here are some of the best resources from own analysts & across the web on each of the five pillars of building a competitive intelligence system.
-As our series progresses, we’ll add links to new resources below.
+We’ll provide in-depth advice and share best practices from industry leaders.
+To get you started, here are some of the best resources from our own analysts & across the web on the five pillars of competitive intelligence.

-Surveys, direct interviews, and analyzing common requests from your sales reps, the purpose of collecting this feedback is to get a sense of how others in the organization view the value of the competitive intel your team is currently delivering.
+Surveys, direct interviews, and analyzing common requests from your sales reps, evaluate how others in the organization view the value of your intel.
 This provides guidance on areas for improvement.
 Analyzing sales performance metrics will give you a baseline for win rates, sales cycle length, and average deal size to measure against over time.

 The challenge in collecting intel is knowing what external data to track, how to source internal knowledge, and ultimately, understanding what intel actually matters to move the business forward.

 Building a strong competitive intelligence program requires building strong positioning messages and competitive strategies.

 Sales Battlecards will become your primary tool for distributing your de-positioning strategies to sales reps, a critical tool used to increase win rates against common competitors.

 Competitive battlecards, playbooks, competitor decks, kill sheets.
 Whatever you call them, they’re integral to your sales process.
 Given today’s increasingly competitive markets, being able to effectively de-position a competitor is critical to closing deals.